royllo/royllo.github.io/README.md

 ## Initialize website

-To create a hugo website, in the project directory, just type: `hugo new site . --force`
+To create a hugo website, in the project directory, just type: `hugo new site . --force`.
+Read the documentation to know how to install the theme.

 ## Run locally

 To view the website, in the project directory, run: `hugo server -D`

-## Install the theme

-We bought a theme, to install it,